TectoArc/PyDDC/README.md

 ## PyDDC: A Lagrangian based numerical framework for simulating density driven convection of CO2--brine miscible flows in saturated porous media at geological storage conditions.
 A reservoir simulator for solving 2D density-driven convection of CO2--brine mixture in fully saturated aquifers at geologic storage conditions.
 It uses a finite volume approach to solve the Darcy flux and combines it with a random walk particle tracking approach to simulate the sclar transport.
 Heterogeneity can be introduced by user specified random field meta-parameters --- mean permeability, log normal permeabiltiy variance and anisotropy based on difference in axial correlation lengths.
-Constains phase module for estimating the single phase attributes namely concentration, ddensity, viscosity and diffusion coefficient of the mixture at ambient reservoir pressrue and temperature.
+Constains phase module for estimating the single phase attributes namely concentration, density, viscosity and diffusion coefficient of the mixture at ambient reservoir pressrue and temperature.

 ## Package Dependencies
 The user must have Python-3.11.0 or above installed.
 Following are the lsit of packages with their minimum version of requirement which are needed to be installed before installing PyDDC.